-Fish are an important part of America’s swamps ecosystem, providing food for many reptiles and birds in the areas.
-They also help to control the numbers of insect species for better balance in the ecosystem.
+Fish are an essential part of America’s swamp ecosystem, providing food for many reptiles and birds in the areas.
+They also help control the number of insect species for better balance in the ecosystem.

-The species found can vary greatly from tiny little fish at the bottom of the food chain to much bigger predatory species.
-Minnows, bass, chain pickerel, and the mosquitofish can all fall prey to larger predators such as bull and lemon sharks
+The species can vary significantly from tiny fish at the bottom of the food chain to much bigger predatory species.
+Minnows, bass, chain pickerel, and the mosquitofish can fall prey to larger predators such as bull and lemon sharks.

-The water quality of swamps and marshy areas can vary greatly, and there is also the risk of pools drying out.
+The water quality of swamps and marshy areas can vary greatly, and pools are also prone to drying out.
 This means they require several clever adaptations to survive.
 Some species can gulp air at the surface in poorly-oxygenated waters, some that can leave the water entirely, and others that aestivate in the mud.

-In this article we look at some of the fish you can find in swamps.
+In this article, we look at some fish you can find in swamps.

 You will also find plenty of minnows in the swamps and other wetlands.
-Minnows of different species are common baitfish because they are such a plentiful and attractive lure for bigger species.
-The adaptability of these fish means that you can find them in different areas of water, including some of the less-hospitable stretches.
-The bluntnose minnow, for example, has a high water tolerance so can survive in oxygen-depleted areas.
+Minnows of different species are common baitfish because they are a plentiful and attractive lure for bigger species.
+The adaptability of these fish means that you can find them in other water areas, including some of the less-hospitable stretches.
+The bluntnose minnow, for example, has a high water tolerance so that they can survive in oxygen-depleted areas.

 As these smaller fish regulate insect populations, we also need larger fish to feed on the smaller ones.
 Predatory carnivorous fish are abundant in swamps and can feed on a surprising array of creatures other than fish.

 The chain pickerel is an average-sized fish that you can find throughout Florida.
-It gets to around 24 inches in length and uses its sharp teeth to eat smaller species.
-A much larger threat in these waters is the Florida gar.
-The gar is much larger at around three feet and has armored scales for protection.
-They are quite vicious, striking with great force and speed and thrashing their prey around.
+It reaches around 24 inches in length and uses its sharp teeth to eat smaller species.
+A much more significant threat in these waters is the Florida gar.
+The gar is larger at around three feet and has armored scales for protection.
+They are vicious, striking with great force and speed and thrashing their prey around.
 But, they also tend to hide in weeds in shallower waters to remain undetected.

-Another well-known and popular fish in Florida’s swamps and wetlands is the largemouth bass.
+The largemouth bass is another well-known and popular fish in Florida’s swamps and wetlands.
 This fish is in almost every watery habitat in Florida, from the swamps to the more brackish marshes and other lakes and rivers.
 It is a popular game fish because of its size of up to 24 inches.
-What makes this species even more impressive is that it has a wide carnivorous appetite of snakes, frogs, and even bats and water birds where possible.
+This species is even more impressive because it has a broad carnivorous appetite for snakes, frogs, bats, and water birds where possible.

-When talking about predatory fish in the swamps and wetlands of North America, we have to discuss the likelihood of finding sharks in the area.
-There has always been the preconception that sharks are saltwater creatures and will only spend their time out in the ocean.
-However, many species use a process called osmoregulation to switch between salt and freshwater habitats.
+When discussing predatory fish in the swamps and wetlands of North America, we have to discuss the likelihood of finding sharks in the area.
+There has always been the preconception that sharks are saltwater creatures who will only spend their time in the ocean.
+However, many species use osmoregulation to switch between salt and freshwater habitats.
 This allows them to come further inland to mangroves, swamps, and even further up the river.
-This could be to breed, providing a better nursery area for young, or to feed.
+This could be to breed, provide a better nursery area for the young, or feed.

 Another important consideration with these swampy areas of the southern states is that not all of these species are native.
 Some are invasive and could pose a big problem to indigenous wildlife by taking over their habitat or eating some species.
 The problem can get so bad that fishermen are even encouraged to kill any invasive species they come across to lower numbers and protect the natural environment.

 One of the most interesting of these species is the walking catfish.
-This is an air-breathing fish that can walk across the land to get to other channels and ditches in the stamps.
-This allows it to retreat from pools that are drying out and to find better resources elsewhere.
+This air-breathing fish can walk across the land to get to other channels and ditches in the stamps.
+This allows it to retreat from drying out pools and find better resources elsewhere.
 It originated in Southeast Asia but is now a problem in Florida because it has a habit of entering ponds and aquaculture farms to feed on prey.

-It is a similar story with Asian swamp eels, which have been found in the Everglades since 2000.
-These creatures are different from our own American eel and can reach up to three feet long.
+It is similar to Asian swamp eels, which have been found in the Everglades since 2000.
+These creatures are different from our American eel and can reach up to three feet long.
 They are also dangerous to other native wildlife in the area and, like the catfish, can breathe air and survive if the area dries out.